tfij/graph-database-course/Graph traversing/task1 - find all friends/task.md

 # Find all friends

-Write a code that return's all friends names (`firstName` property) of the person with the given  first name.
+Write a code that returns all friends' names (`firstName` property) of the person with the given  first name.

 <div class="hint">To traverse to the next vertex you can use in, out, or both methods.</div>